DanielThaiDTH/DPS_926_Assignment_1/README.md

 # About
-Cash Register Application for Mobile App Development - Cross-Platform
+Cash Register Application for Mobile App Development: Cross-Platform (DSP 926)